Alvaro-ZD/AutoCodeRaiderRust/README.md

   - **Single press F7:** Process the next code in the list.

 - **Persistence:**
-  The project's current code index is stored in `last_used.txt`, allowing processing continuity between sessions.
+  The project's current code index is stored in `last_used.txt`, ensuring that progress through the list is saved between sessions.

 ## Usage Instructions

 1. **Setup:**
-   Make sure you have the required packages installed:
+   Ensure the required packages are installed:
-   - `mouse`
-   - `pynput`

-   You can install them via pip:
    ```
    pip install mouse pynput
    ```

 2. **Running the Project:**
-   Execute the script:
+   Run the script:
    ```
    python main.py
    ```
    Follow the on-screen instructions to record positions and process codes.

-## Repository
+## Project Purpose

-This project has been initialized as a Git repository under the name **Auto Code Raider Rust**.
-It is fully version controlled and ready for deployment.
+The objective of this project is to automate the repetitive process of code input during a code raid in a game.
+By doing so, it simplifies testing multiple code combinations while keeping track of progress, so the user can focus on other aspects of the game.

 Happy coding!